sunsided/CarND-PID-Control-Project/README.md

 as I assume it is much less of a problem if the car arrives at the lane center slower rather than faster.
 This is especially true in curves where "sharp" steering commands would yield a high lateral acceleration and jerk.
-As mentioned already, a more complex solution that would take into account multiple sensors, such as a MISO, state-space or model predictive and neural controllers would be beneficial for an actual car.
+As mentioned already, a more complex solution that would take into account multiple sensors - such as a MISO, state-space, model predictive or neural controller - would be beneficial for an actual car.

 The project was fun though and seeing the controller's output on a simulated race track rather than a graph was a nice experience.